kvarak/dnd/docs/_Classes/warlock.md

 | 7 | When you cast a spell, a nimbus of light forms around you.
 | 8 | Sparks and ribbons of light trail from your fingertips whenever you gesture.

 ### Cosmic Conduit
-At 1st level, the Exile’s duality of betrayal and compassion infuses your spellcasting, enabling you to reach into the world in the same way that it does.
-Whenever you cast a spell using a warlock spell slot, you can choose to cast the spell as though you were located in the space of an enemy or ally that you can see within 60 feet.
+The Exile’s duality of betrayal and compassion infuses your spellcasting, enabling you to reach into the world in the same way that it does.
+Whenever you cast a spell using a warlock spell slot, you can choose to cast the spell as though you were located in the space of an enemy or ally that you can see within 60 ft.
 When you cast from the space of an enemy, they take 1d6 radiant damage.
 When you cast from the space of an ally, they gain 1d6 temporary hit points.

 ### Stardust Crusader
-At 6th level, the Exile grants you a portion of the power it stole from the other stars as it fell, allowing access to their spirits.
+The Exile grants you a portion of the power it stole from the other stars as it fell, allowing access to their spirits.
 Choose two of the following Dawn constellations.

 <div class="columns">